alecthomas/gometalinter/README.md

 If you're lucky, this will fix the problem.

+If any of the installs fail with the following:

+    imports go/types: unrecognized import path "go/types"

+Ensure you are running go 1.5 (or higher):

+    go version

 #### 2. Analyse the debug output

 If that doesn't help, the problem may be elsewhere (in no particular order):